-The NEPA establishes a national environmental policy and goals for the protection, maintenance and enhancement of the environment and provides a process for implementing these goals within federal agencies.
+NEPA establishes a national environmental policy and goals for the protection, maintenance and enhancement of the environment and provides a process for implementing these goals within federal agencies.
 A major federal agency action having the potential to significantly impact the environment requires review under NEPA.
-Many of the activities of our third-party operators are covered under NEPA.
+Many of the activities of us and our third-party operators are covered under NEPA.
 Some activities are subject to robust NEPA review which could lead to delays and increased costs that could materially adversely affect our revenues and results of operations.
 Other activities are covered under categorical exclusions which results in a shorter NEPA review process.
-In April 2022, the Biden Administration finalized a rule to undo certain changes to NEPA enacted under the Trump Administration.
-The 2022 Rule requires NEPA reviews to incorporate consideration of indirect and cumulative impacts of the proposed project, including effects on climate change and GHGs, consistent with pre-2020 requirements.
-The new rule also allows agencies to create stricter NEPA rules as they see fit but left in place the Trump Administration's two-year time limit to complete environmental impact statements.
-Then, in January 2023, the CEQ released updated guidance for federal agency consideration of GHG emissions and climate change impacts in environmental assessments, which includes, among other recommendations, best practices for analyzing and communicating climate change effects.
-Additionally, in July 2023 the CEQ proposed revisions to the NEPA implementing regulations that would expand requirements to analyze the cumulative effects of the project on climate change and consider any disproportionate impact of the project on communities with environmental justice concerns as well enhance certain project obligations for implementing environmental mitigation measures.
+NEPA's implementing regulations have been the subject of frequent revision under the recent Trump and Biden Administrations.
+CEQ most recently finalized a rule that would expand requirements to analyze the cumulative effects of the project on climate change and consider any disproportionate impact of the project on communities with environmental justice concerns as well enhance certain project obligations for implementing environmental mitigation measures.
+The extent to which the Trump Administration or Congress pursues reversals of recent NEPA rules or new NEPA rulemakings or legislation cannot be predicted at this time.
+Further, the Court of Appeals for the D.C.
+Circuit recently decided that CEQ does not have authority to issue binding NEPA regulations.
+The ultimate consequences of this judicial decision are not yet clear.